-As the Southern Baptist Convention holds its Annual Meeting in Dallas, BWIM will host a conversation about the state of women in the SBC with Dr. Beth Allison Barr on Tuesday, June 10, 2025 at 7:30pm at First United Methodist Church of Dallas.
+As the Southern Baptist Convention held its 2025 Annual Meeting in Dallas, TX, Baptist Women in Ministry hosted a timely conversation regarding the state of women within the denomination.
+The event featured Dr. Beth Allison Barr and took place on Tuesday, June 10, 2025, at the First United Methodist Church of Dallas.

-At the 2025 SBC Annual Meeting, it is anticipated that the efforts will be renewed to pass a constitutional amendment banning churches from calling women pastors of any kind, and that other issues affecting women including the SBC’s Sexual Abuse Prevention & Response efforts and potentially resolutions related to women’s roles and bodies.
+The gathering occurred amid a backdrop of renewed efforts within the SBC to pass a constitutional amendment that would ban member churches from calling women pastors of any kind.
+Beyond the debate over pastoral roles, the conversation also addressed other critical issues affecting women that surfaced during the meeting, such as the SBC’s ongoing Sexual Abuse Prevention & Response efforts and various resolutions related to women’s bodies and their roles within the church.

 Dr. Barr is the New York Times Best-Selling Author of Becoming the Pastor’s Wife: How Marriage Replaced Ordination as a Women’s Path to Ministry (Brazos Press, 2025), USA Today Best-Selling Author of Making Biblical Womanhood: How the Subjugation of Women Became Gospel Truth (Brazos Press, 2021), and co-host of the acclaimed podcast, All the Buried Women.